 This article will discuss infrastructure as code (IaC), what it is exactly, and the security implications of using IaC in the real world.

-Infrastructure as code (IaC), a key concept in DevOps, is the process of provisioning and managing resources in public clouds using a set of human-editable text files that describe infrastructure resource configurations.
-These input scripts are ingested by Infrastructure as Code tools that then automatically create, update, or delete resources to ensure that the cloud infrastructure complies with the desired state.
-IaC tools are designed to manage the implicit and explicit dependencies between resources so that the creation, updating, and removal of resources are performed logically, taking into account these resource dependencies.
+These input scripts are ingested by Infrastructure as Code tools which then automatically create, update, or delete resources to ensure that the cloud infrastructure complies with the state defined in the IaC file.
+IaC tools are designed to manage the implicit and explicit dependencies between cloud infrastructure resources so that the creation, maintenance, and removal of resources is performed logically and takes into account these resource dependencies.

 Before Infrastructure as Code (IaC) existed, resources were typically provisioned manually or, at best, through simple scripts like shell scripts or Python.
-Configuration management tools were very efficient when it came to configuring an instance once it was up and running, but didn’t really have the capabilities to create the instance in the first place.
+Configuration management tools were very efficient when it came to configuring an instance once it was up and running, but had a gap in the ability to create the instance in the first place.

-IaC emerged to help bridge this gap by automating such provisioning and thus move away from snowflake servers.
-The introduction of declarative languages to define a desired state, along with the IaC tools that automatically implement those declarations, was a big leap forward within the industry.
+IaC emerged to help bridge this gap by automating resource provisioning and thus move away from snowflake servers.
+The introduction of high-level declarative languages to define a desired state, along with the IaC tools that automatically implemented those declarations, was a big leap forward within the industry.

 Infrastructure as code (IaC) brought many benefits, among them: